Leica T vs Panasonic G2

 It is notable that the T Typ 701 offers wifi support, while the G2 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the T Typ 701 and the G2 have been discontinued, but can regularly be found used on eBay.
+Both the T Typ 701 and the G2 have been discontinued, but can regularly be found used on ebay.
 The G2 was replaced by the Panasonic G3, while the T Typ 701 was followed by the Leica TL.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.
+Further information on the features and operation of the T Typ 701 and G2 can be found, respectively, in the Leica T Manual (free pdf) or the online Panasonic G2 Manual.

 So what conclusions can be drawn?
 Is the Leica T better than the Panasonic G2 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.